-The Best and Worst Patriotic Superstars of All-Time in WWE
+The Best and Worst Patriotic Superstars of All Time in WWE

 Cloaked in the colors of his reeling country, Angle was an inspiration as he celebrated his victory with friends and family in his hometown.

-In the 17 years since then, Angle has repeatedly demonstrated his patriotism and still does not hesitate to remind anyone who asks about that time he won a gold medal for America with a broken freaking neck.
+In the 17 years since then, Angle has repeatedly demonstrated his patriotism and still does not hesitate to remind anyone who asks about that time he won a gold medal for America with a broken neck.

 Worst: JBL

-A rich, loudmouthed New York businessman rises to prominence and wastes little time denouncing illegal immigrants.
+A rich, loudmouthed New York businessman rises to prominence and wastes little time denouncing undocumented immigrants.

 Sounds familiar.

-In 2004, though, it was John Bradshaw Layfield that took WWE by storm as he underwent a character makeover.
+In 2004, though, it was John Bradshaw Layfield who took WWE by storm as he underwent a character makeover.
 Gone was the long hair and attitude as one-half of the APA and in its place was a millionaire right-winger whose political beliefs became a cornerstone of the persona.

 At least early on.